 - Protection: For the protection and temporary storage till the erection, all flanged raised faces of completed pipe spools are fitted with plywood blinds and spool ends shall be fitted with proper caps.

 Pipe Fabrication Shop

 The pipe fabrication Shop is basically a workshop where all the prefabricated pipe spools are developed.
 All the pipe works for spool preparation are normally performed inside this shop using highly skilled pipe fabricators.
 Generating pipe spools in the Pipe Fabrication shops is the best economic way for reducing site installation costs for big-size projects.
 All equipment, tools, and manpower are available in the pipe fabrication shop and pipe spools are produced with high quality.

 Pipe Fabrication Specification

-Pipe fabrication Specification is an engineering documents that provides all guidelines to be followed by pipe fabricators for spool pipe fabrication.
+Pipe fabrication Specification is an engineering document that provides all guidelines to be followed by pipe fabricators for spool pipe fabrication.
 The specification for piping fabrication provides the minimum requirement of preparation of detail shop drawings and the fabrication, requirements for inspection and testing.
-It lists down all applicable codes and standards.
+It lists all applicable codes and standards.